isometriks/twig-ruby/README.md

 register a `:twig` template handler.
 Just simply create your views such as `app/views/welcome/index.html.twig` and it will start rendering them.

-Layouts currently do not work with this library, and probably aren't needed since each template can choose which "layout" to use by using the `extends` tag:

 ```twig
 {# welcome/index.html.twig #}